cristina-v-melnic/pattern-formation/README.md

 [2].
 J. E. Pearson, “Complex Patterns in a Simple System,” Science, vol. 261, pp. 189–192, July 1993.

 [3].
-A. J. Koch and H. Meinhardt “Biological Pattern Formation : from Basic Mechanisms to Complex Structures”, Rev. Modern Physics 66, 1481-1507 (1994)
+A. J. Koch and H. Meinhardt “Biological Pattern Formation: from Basic Mechanisms to Complex Structures”, Rev. Modern Physics 66, 1481-1507 (1994)

 [4].
 R. T. Liu, S. S. Liaw, and P. K. Maini, "Two-stage Turing model for generating pigment patterns on the leopard and the jaguar," Physical Review E, vol. 74, p.
 011914, July 2006.